pyfyc/socks-stock-online/README.md

 ## Main functionalities:

 - socks receipt and release;
-- track the number of pieces of each color and fabric composition at a time.
+- track the number of pieces of each color and cotton part at a time.

 ## URL HTTP-calls list: